Competitive Gaming and Your Student: Friend or Foe?

 “Gaming disorder is defined in the 11th Revision of the International Classification of Diseases (ICD-11) as a pattern of gaming behavior (“digital-gaming” or “video-gaming”) characterized by impaired control over gaming, increasing priority given to gaming over other activities to the extent that gaming takes precedence over other interests and daily activities, and continuation or escalation of gaming despite the occurrence of negative consequences.”

-If your student starts displaying any of the above signs, or you think they have an unhealthy relationship with gaming, you may want to consult with your pediatrician, or a behavioral or addictions specialist.
+If your student starts displaying the warning signs listed by the WHO, or you think they have an unhealthy relationship with gaming, you may want to consult with your pediatrician or a behavioral or addictions specialist.

 Esports can be a healthy part of your student’s downtime, and can even contribute to their well-being and academic success.
 However, understanding the risks involved are important in determining how much may be too much, and when it’s time to hit the “off” switch.

 Trying to encourage a little more reading and little less screen time?
 Check out this article on how to make a summer reader out of your student.